DinoChiesa/ApiLoadGen/README.md

 In addition to the data access APIs shown above, there are a few job control APIs:

 * `POST /jobs/{job-id}?action=start`
-   begin running the job.
+   to begin running the job.
 The job runs "forever".
 The payload should be a application/json containing the initial context for the job.
    Example: